chasem91/Fbclone/README.md

 ### Phase 4: Post, Comment and Like Models, API, and components (2 days)

-**Objective:** Users can be created, edited and destroyed through the API.
+**Objective:** Posts, comments and likes can be created, edited and destroyed through the API.

 - [ ] `Post` model
 - [ ] `Comment` model